MicrosoftDocs/Azure-RMSDocs/Azure-RMSDocs/deploy-use/activate-service.md

 4. To activate the service, run [Enable-Aadrm](/powershell/aadrm/vlatest/enable-aadrm).

 ## Configuring onboarding controls for a phased deployment
-If you don’t want all users to be able to protect files immediately by using Azure Rights Management, you can configure user onboarding controls by using the [Set-AadrmOnboardingControlPolicy](/powershell/module/aadrm/set-aadrmonboardingcontrolpolicy) PowerShell command.
+If you don’t want all users to be able to protect documents and emails immediately by using Azure Rights Management, you can configure user onboarding controls by using the [Set-AadrmOnboardingControlPolicy](/powershell/module/aadrm/set-aadrmonboardingcontrolpolicy) PowerShell command.
 You can run this command before or after you activate the Azure Rights Management service.

 > [!IMPORTANT]
 > To use this command, you must have at least version **2.1.0.0** of the [Azure Rights Management PowerShell module](https://go.microsoft.com/fwlink/?LinkId=257721).